-North Central College offers a continuous 24-month master of occupational therapy program with enrollment beginning in the fall of each year and students competing their degree in August of their second year.
+For example, North Central College offers a continuous 24-month master of occupational therapy program with enrollment beginning in the fall of each year and students competing their degree in August of their second year.

 The hybrid program offers 70 percent residential courses and 30 percent online courses, with fieldwork placements in and around Naperville, Ill., and Chicago.
 The area features many of the best healthcare facilities and organizations within the Midwest and numerous job prospects upon graduation.

 North Central also offers a bachelor’s/master of occupational therapy dual admission program, which provides direct admission to the College's master of occupational therapy dual degree program as an incoming freshman.